← All writing

 The same wall hits attention-routing KV adapters (per-user (K,V)(K, V) slot packs prepended at one layer).
 Best λ\lambda in the leakage trade-off: 60% recall with 2.3% leakage at L=18L=18; pushing injection to L=22L=22 traded +8pp recall for +19pp leakage.
 The shared bias is everywhere these representations live.

 A correction while I'm here: I had the impression earlier that some fact types composed additively and most didn't.
-I went back through the experiments — no such result.
+I went back through the experiments, and there's no such result.
 The fact-type sweep only varied single-user recall layer (entity facts at L=15L=15, attributes at L=21L=212222).
 Useful for layer choice; not a composition result.
 I had it wrong.

 Approach 2: an addressable memory bank